Emmanuel-Oite/Job-Board-Project---Phase-1/README.md

 # DevJobHub - Job Listings Website

-DevJobHub is a job listings website that provides you with the latest programming job opportunities.
+DevJobHub is a job listings website that provides you with the latest  job opportunities.
 You can search for jobs, post job listings, and apply for positions directly from our platform.

 ![DevJobHub Screenshot](assets/Images/screenshot.jpg)

 ## Features
+- Display avaliable job listings using the Adzuna API

-- Search for programming jobs based on keywords and location.
+- Search for  jobs based on keywords and location.
-- Apply for any job you are interested in usin the apply option.
+- Apply for any job you are interested in using the apply option.
-- Post programming job listings for other developers to see.
+- Post  job listings for other developers to see.
 - Contact us for inquiries or support.

 ## Technologies Used